JohannesFKnauf/parti-time/README.md

 We consider this a major limitation and envision something like a report query language to create arbitrary reports in a crosstab-like fashion.

+## No timezones

+As of now, all times are limited to local times of a single timezone.
+There is no handling of different timezones, switching timezones etc. No time travel, as well.

 # Media coverage

 parti-time has been featured in

 * blog article https://metamorphant.de/blog/posts/2019-11-27-parti-time-plain-text-time-tracking-for-nerds/